MartijnR/enketo-xslt-transformer-php/README.md

 4. use the built-in webserver for development after installing node.js, npm and running `npm install` and `grunt server`
 5. or use e.g. Apache or Nginx
 6. run tests with `grunt test`
+7. simply drop an XForm in test/form to include all tests on that form!

 ###Usage